 In the waves of interest over “flipped classrooms” I feel that lecturing gets unfairly vilified.
 I am not the only one to feel this way.
 Sure, dry presentations are not the best way to transfer information and there are plenty of more dynamic strategies to get students actively learning.
 But I still feel lecturing has some merits and I want to share some thoughts on how I plan lectures – yes, plain no-frills lectures – specifically where I am dominating speaking for over the magical fifteen to twenty-minute threshold.

 Perhaps the most critical element to my “plain lectures” is the incorporation of narrative elements, especially conflict (and possibly, resolution).
 Not that long ago Pixar released a series of free lessons called The Art of Storytelling.
 The short video introducing the topic of story structure poses this very interesting question: “What do you want the audience to know and when?”
-This is something I keep in mind when developing lectures because I want to build pressure, or at the very least lead to a problem that requires a solution.
+This is something I keep in mind when developing lectures because I want to build suspense, or at the very least, slowly lead to a problem that requires a solution.

 I’ve developed two types of lectures along these lines: One I’ll call the Basic Story Lecture and the other I’ll call Critical Modeling Lecture.
-These are really idealized types; more typically these form smaller components of more dynamic lesson plans that involve discussion, class exercises or group activities, etc. – the token activities of the flipped classroom.
+These are really ideal types; more typically these form smaller components of more dynamic lesson plans that involve discussion, class exercises or group activities, etc. – the token activities of the flipped classroom.

 The Basic Story Lecture is simply that, a good basic story.
 It has characters, a setting, a plot, a climax, and so forth.
 Religious studies is ripe with good stories and so is the history of religious studies scholarship (think about archaeological and textual discoveries that had revolutionized different sub-fields).
 For example, I’ve created a lecture to introduce Buddhism through the life story of the Buddha – a natural fit for the Basic Story class – and I will outline how I developed this class below.
 Shorter lectures I’ve developed that fit naturally into this mold are the life story of Mahāvīra (Jainism), Bodhidharma (Chan/Zen), and Huineng (Chan/Zen).

 The Critical Modeling Lecture requires me to pit two or more scholars against one another.
 I introduce a topic, or more specifically, a scholarly question that begs for a solution, and lay out the process by which one scholar attempted to solve it.
 Often this will be the required reading for the class and invariably this stirs up some discussion or clarifying questions from the students.
-I introduce conflict by telling them there is a competing scholarly theory that they were (likely) not aware of.
+I introduce conflict by explaining a competing scholarly theory that the students were (likely) not aware of.
 Its nice when this theory is based on recent discoveries, like archaeological finds or newly discovered texts.
 I then lay out this new theory.
 Or, I may give my personal interpretation of the evidence, offering critiques of the conclusions, highlight assumptions, problematizing evidence, etc. In other words I model the critique process.
 This lecture will usually end with a discussion asking the students which theory they find more convincing.

 (An aside: I have integrated the Basic Story Lecture with the Critical Modeling Lecture too.
 For my Zen class, I’ll tell the story of Huineng, the 6th Chan/Zen Patriarch, and then undercut the traditionally received version of his story by discussing the early 20th century scriptural finds at Dunhuang which dovetails into the new scholarly interpretations based on those finds.
 I get to tell a great story and then offer an even better – in my opinion – story that undercuts the tradition.)